 The following video shows how to operate the CMSIS-Zone utility.

-Please download the CMSIS-Zone utility pre-release below and use it for configuring your own hardware system.
+We have released version 1.0.0!
+Please download the CMSIS-Zone utility below and use it for configuring your own hardware system.